How to Claim Money From Keurig's $10 Million K-Cup Settlement

-If you use K-Cup pods to make your coffee, you could be owed part of a $10 million settlement that parent company Keurig Dr. Pepper has reached with plaintiffs in a class-action lawsuit who claim Keurig misrepresents its single-serve containers as widely recyclable.
+Do you use K-Cup pods to make your coffee?
+If so, you might be due part of a $10 million settlement that parent company Keurig Dr. Pepper reached to resolve a class-action lawsuit alleging Keurig misrepresents the single-serve containers as widely recyclable.

-Filed in 2018 in California, the class action suit further alleges (PDF) that many recycling companies don't even accept the polypropylene pods because they're too small and there's not enough of a market for the recycled material.
+The class action suit, filed in 2018 in California, further alleges (PDF) that many recycling companies won't even accept the polypropylene pods because they're too small and there's no market for materials made from them.
 According to the complaint, Keurig fails to "inform the consumer of the extremely limited chance that the products will ultimately be recycled."

-Read more: Plastics Recycling Misses the Point.
-Here's What We Can Try Next

 Keurig, which acquired Dr. Pepper Snapple Group in 2018, agreed to the $10 million payout in February after the court denied its motion to dismiss the suit.
 The company also agreed to add larger-print language to its packages indicating K-Cups are "not recycled in many communities."

-Keurig did not respond to a request for comment, but in filings, the company has denied any wrongdoing.
+Keurig did not respond to a request for comment but, in filings, has denied any wrongdoing.

 After a fairness hearing last week, the court gave final approval to the settlement.
-The deadline to file a claim, however, is quickly approaching.
+The deadline to file a claim is less than a month away.

 Here's what you need to know about the case, including who is eligible for a refund from Keurig, how much you could get and how to submit a claim.